vinmorel/Genetic-Algorithm-Image/README.md

 ## How it works

-In short, the program creates at every iteration N mutations (random ellipses) stemming from the same parent.
+In short, the program creates, at every iteration, N mutations (random ellipses) stemming from the same parent.
 Whichever mutation improves the distance the most is kept, and the process is repeated M times.
 Even though the outcome is random, N and M determine the quality of the image produced since they allow for more exploration at the cost of longer calculation times.

 ## Running it on your machine